ElJayRight/old-notes/03 - Try Hack Me/Throwback/Notes.md

 Summers Winters,
 CEO of Throwback Hacks Security
 ```
+Adding both hosts to /etc/hosts
 # Enumeration 118
 There are 2 more boxes 243 and 79
 Further enumeration shows that 79 is a domain controller, but mercerh can't login :(

 # OSINT
-Now that we have a few users we can check on github for potential hard coded credentials
-Within RIkkaFoxx's github there are hard coded creds for DaviesJ:Management2018

 Found a few more users on linkedin
 Jon Stewart
 Riskam Hardita

+Now that we have a few users we can check on github for potential hard coded credentials
+Within RIkkaFoxx's github there are hard coded creds for DaviesJ:Management2018

 # Foothold on 243
 These creds let us login to 243.